Skip to content

 Summary

-• The biggest single driver of climate change is carbon dioxide (CO2), so CO2 is used as a benchmark to work out what other greenhouse gases contribute.
+• As the biggest driver of climate change is carbon dioxide (CO2), CO2 is used as a benchmark to work out what other greenhouse gases contribute.
 This is called their carbon dioxide equivalent or CO2e.

 • Different industries emit different types of greenhouse gases, so each has been allocated carbon credits or ‘units’ up to a maximum or ‘cap’ they are allowed to emit.
 Each unit is the equivalent of one tonne of CO2e, called One NZU’ or ‘one unit’.
-(Most people have gotten used to using the term ‘carbon credits’).
+Most people use to the term ‘carbon credits’.

 • The carbon credits they are allowed to emit is gradually being reduced, so that by 2050, they won’t be allowed to emit any at all.
 If they emit more than they are allowed, they must buy carbon credits from others within the ETS scheme or directly from the Government, specifically, the Environmental Protection Agency.

 • This financial incentive is the ‘cap and trade’ cornerstone of the ETS.
-However, some large New Zealand companies are exempt.
+However, some large New Zealand companies are exempt, which means the taxpayer will need to pay offsets to meet our obligations under the Paris Accord.

 • One option to offset emissions is to plant trees, which absorb CO2.
 Those growing trees can sell their carbon credits to the Government, or to those wishing to buy them.
 Some companies buy entire forests.
-As not all trees absorb carbon at the same rate (this will depend on the species and where it is planted), the Government has specified the carbon value of each forest type.
+As not all trees absorb carbon at the same rate (depends on the species and where it’s planted), the Government has specified the carbon value of each forest type.

 • The agricultural sector is responsible for 50% of New Zealand’s emissions, but were exempt until 2025.
-Even then they were to get a 95% discount, just a fraction of what everyone else must pay.
-However, the new coalition government is scrapping carbon reduction initiatives; so the agricultural sector may yet get an entirely free pass at least until 2030, leaving taxpayers to pick up the costs under international trade obligations and the Paris Accord.
+Under the current National-led coalition government, they will remain exempt, leaving taxpayers to pick up the costs under international trade obligations and the Paris Accord.

 • Example calculations below are for dairy cows and forestry.